ErvaErgul/Bookstore-Fullstack/README.md

 Here are some of the most important external libraries used in the frontend.

-[PrimeReact](https://www.primefaces.org/primereact/) for components and also their CSS utility library (PrimeFlex).
+[PrimeReact](https://www.primefaces.org/primereact/) for components and also their CSS utility library [PrimeFlex](https://www.primefaces.org/primeflex).

 [Zustand](https://github.com/pmndrs/zustand) for global state management.